Azure/plato/examples/getting-started-on-aml/README.md

    studio](https://ml.azure.com/).
 You should see that ``ray`` is writing logs in the *Outputs + logs* tab in the ``user_logs`` folder.

-4. Once the job is completed, the model checkpoints can be found in [AML studio](https://ml.azure.com/) under the *Outputs + Logs* tab of your job in the ``outputs`` folder.
+4. Once the job is completed, the model checkpoints can also be found in AML studio under the *Outputs + Logs* tab of your job in the ``outputs`` folder.

 ## Next Steps